 David is also well-versed in the defense of lender liability claims arising under the full range of laws and statutes regulating the consumer finance industry such as the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), the Home Ownership and Equity Protection Act (HOEPA), Federal Regulation Z (Reg Z), the Fair Credit Reporting Act (FCRA), the Fair Debt Collections Practices Act (FDCPA), and the Federal Housing Act (FHA) as well as claims involving the civil Racketeer Influenced and Corrupt Organizations (RICO) statute, business torts, title disputes, and predatory lending.

-David has considerable appellate experience, having written briefs and/or orally argued approximately eighteen appeals in three of the four Judicial Departments of the New York State Supreme Court, Appellate Division, the Appellate Division of the New Jersey Superior Court, and the United States District Court for the Eastern District of New York.
+David has considerable appellate experience, having written briefs and/or orally argued approximately two dozen appeals in three of the four Judicial Departments of the New York State Supreme Court, Appellate Division, the New Jersey Superior Court, Appellate Division, and the United States District Court for the Eastern District of New York.

 David practices in the state and federal forums of New York, New Jersey, and Connecticut.
 Prior to joining the firm, he was an associate in the financial services litigation group of the New York office of an Am Law 200 national law firm.

-David was recognized as a New York Metro “Rising Star” in 2017 and 2018 for Business Litigation by Super Lawyers magazine.
+David was recognized as a New York Metro “Rising Star” in 2019 and the two years immediately preceding in the area of Business Litigation by Super Lawyers magazine.

 Represent CMBS trust and its special servicer in the foreclosure and receivership of a $75,000,000.00 loan secured by a 114-acre luxury resort, conference center and golf course located in Westchester County, New York.